Fear is one of the biggest challenges most marketers face.

 Which brings me back to the start of all of this.

-You can fear list building but in the end you just have to learn to do it in order to grow for yourself and for your business.
+List building is scary, there is a risk that you won’t succeed.
+In the end you just have to learn to trough that fear it to grow for yourself and for your business.

 “Action cures fear.”

-Source: David J. Schwartz, Magic of Thinking Big
+Source: David J. Schwartz, The Magic of Thinking Big

 What is your biggest fear around building your list?
 What can you do to overcome that fear?

-If you skipped my last blog post Ten Easy Tips for Writing Your won Lead Magnet in Two Hours or Less then I urge you to go read it.
+If you skipped my last blog post Ten Easy Tips for Writing Your won Lead Magnet in Two Hours or Less: then click the link and read it.
 More importantly I urge to go back and give writing your own lead magnet a try.

-The next post will be the one I started out to write today: How to Build an Attractive Lead Magnet Landing Page.
+The next post will be the one I started out to write today: How to Make Your Lead Magnet Landing Page Captivating